blue-luke/ckad-exercises/d.configuration.md

 </details>

 ### Delete the pod you just created and mount the variable 'username' from secret mysecret2 onto a new nginx pod in env variable called 'USERNAME'

+Unknown CreateContainerConfigError
+Perhaps the filename needs to be the key and the contents needs to be the value?
+Implied above Perhaps return to
+Returned to and confirmed.
+Filename needs to be key.
+Contents needs to be value

 <details><summary>show</summary>
 <p>